Your finances and COVID-19

 What support can I get from my bank?

 On 18 March 2020, the 5 retail banks (AIB, Bank of Ireland, KBC, Permanent tsb and Ulster Bank), along with their representative body the Banking & Payments Federation Ireland (BPFI) announced a series of measures to support people and businesses impacted by the COVID-19 pandemic.
-The measures have been extended to include non-bank mortgage lenders and credit servicing firms.
+The measures include non-bank mortgage lenders and credit servicing firms, and were extended to include a payment break of up to 6 months on 30 April 2020.

 - A simplified application process to make it easy for businesses and personal customers to get support from their bank